 Case questions are listed in the syllabus.
-For both cases you will receive supplementary excel spreadsheets via e-mail.
+For both cases you will receive supplementary excel spreadsheets and a document with hints on how to approach the analysis.
 A case analysis summary should consist of a 3-4 page written executive summary addressing the case questions with supporting computations and tables in a separate appendix (if relevant).
 All case assignments are due on their respective due dates at the beginning of class.
 The cover sheet of each written assignment should contain the first and last names of the students submitting the assignment arranged alphabetically.
 The submission process for your assignment will be through our reprographics vendor, Trinity Reprographics, who will subsequently print all the files and send them to Prof. Plotts in a bulk distribution.
-Please plan to submit your project on time.
+Please submit your project on time.